cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 ![logic2](https://drive.google.com/uc?export=view&id=1XK1F2zG1zyaLPn2sz8rrISKPFEI0_r8B)<br>
 <br>

-**Case 3**: Ecosystem is over-pledged (**_α<sub>unc</sub> = 0_**) and under-pledged pools keep pledging to take back the saturation limit borrowed by the over-pleding pools: the total saturation limit of under-pledging pools increases (<span style="color:red">red</span> arrow) which causes a decrease in the numerator and, therefore, a decrease in the penalty factor (<span style="color: #0000FF">blue</span> arrow).
+**Case 3**: Ecosystem is over-pledged (**_α<sub>unc</sub> = 0_**) and under-pledged pools keep pledging to take back the saturation limit borrowed by the over-pledged pools: the total saturation limit of under-pledged pools increases (<span style="color:red">red</span> arrow) which causes a decrease in the numerator (<span style="color: #0000FF">blue</span> arrow) and, therefore, a decrease in the penalty factor.
 The decrease in the penalty factor, in turn, causes a decrease in an over-pledged pool’s excess saturation limit (see Equation 3).
 In this scenario, an over-pledged pool is simply returning the “borrowed” excess.

 ![logic2](https://drive.google.com/uc?export=view&id=182u2H0u72eDxSX04vjulPkeXWzjEdZmW)<br>
 <br>